TylerLu/MS-Azure-LOB-ASE/README.md

    * **Ase Name**: the name of the App Service Environment.

-     >  Note:  It is also used to name other azure resources.
+     >  Note:  It is also used to name other Azure resources.
 To avoid naming conflict, please choose a special name, for example: **tyler-eshop-180308**.

-   * **Ase Location**: please do choose the same location as location of the resource group.
+   * **Ase Location**: please do choose the same location as the location of the resource group.

      > Note: This parameter was added because of this [issue](https://github.com/Azure/azure-quickstart-templates/issues/2828).